dhtbcbc/news-/README.md

                 poemCategoriesContainer.appendChild(button);
             });

-            // Automatically click the first category to show poems on modal open if (displayedCategories.length > 0) {
+            // Automatically click the first category to show poems on page load/poet selection if (displayedCategories.length > 0) {
                 // Use a slight delay to ensure categories are rendered before click setTimeout(() => {